Av0cat0/tavily-rag-pipeline/README.md

 - ✅ **Simple Queries**: Ensure the system handles straightforward prompts.
   - _Example_: `"What is LangGraph?"`

-- ✅ **Subquery Generation**: Validate the LLM's ability to decompose complex prompts into atomic subqueries.
+- 🔀  **Multi-Subquery Parsing**: Validate the LLM's ability to decompose complex prompts into atomic subqueries.
   - _Example_: `"What are the features of LangGraph and who uses it?"`

-- ✅ **Checkpointing**: Confirms that the graph avoids redundant work on repeated queries using in-memory checkpointing.
+- 🔄 **Checkpointing**: Confirms that the graph avoids redundant work on repeated queries using in-memory checkpointing.
   - _Example_: Querying `"Where is France located?"` multiple times.

-- ✅ **Stress Testing**: Evaluate system behavior on long, multi-part prompts.
+- 💥 **Stress Testing**: Evaluate system behavior on long, multi-part prompts.
   - _Example_: `"Tell me about LangGraph's benefits, use cases, integration with LLMs, industry adoption, competitors, and deployment options."`

-- ✅ **Robustness**: Assess response to malformed or nonsensical inputs.
+- 🧪 **Robustness**: Assess response to malformed or nonsensical inputs.
   - _Example_: `"Blargle wib wib ahsheli LangGraph elephant?"`

-- ✅ **Short Prompts**: Check system’s ability to handle extremely short or vague prompts.
+- ✂️ **Short Prompts**: Check system’s ability to handle extremely short or vague prompts.
   - _Example_: `"LangGraph"`